buzzfeed/design/product-design-roles.md

 **Balances** existing visual and UX patterns **with platform-specific patterns** to ensure a consistent, intuitive experience. **Identifies and flags instances where existing patterns break down in their own work and diverges responsibly.**

 ### Product Thinking
-Has a strong understanding of the vision and key objectives for their product area, taking queues from their design manager, as well as their product and engineering leads.
+Has a strong understanding of the vision and key objectives for their product area, taking cues from their design manager, as well as their product and engineering leads.
 Consistently considers how their designs can support that vision, the team's goals, the broader product vision and company objectives.

 ### Process*
 **Consistently demonstrates** our defined design process and **uses the design process to contextualize their work and the type of feedback they need in a given moment.**